 English 122 (K. Maki)

 All of Professor Maki’s face-to-face sections of English 122 (Writing and Research) address global issues, with a specific focus on the current GCP theme.
 This is a discussion-based class that seeks to engage students in issues they care about.
-For the first paper, students will select a text on a global issue and compose an analytical reading report on their selected texts.
-In addition to writing an analytical reading report, students in Professor Maki’s English 122 class are asked to select an issue they care about, locate credible sources in the library, and write two short “Informative Analysis Papers” on their issue, as it exists domestically and globally.
+Students in Professor Maki’s English 122 class are asked to select an issue they care about, locate credible sources in the library, and write two short “Informative Analysis Papers” on their issue, as it exists domestically and globally.
 After this phase of their research is complete, students are challenged to compose a proposal paper that persuades people to donate to a specific organization that is effectively and ethically working to solve or ameliorate the issue that they have been researching.
 Students who take English 122 with Professor Maki are asked to self-select an issue that is important to them, and they can expect to learn about their chosen issue via reading, writing, multimedia presentations, and in-class discussions.
 Students in Professor Maki’s English 122 class can earn credit toward Global Citizenship Distinction and are eligible for a Global Citizenship Award.

 Environmental Science 107 (all sections)